bunkerity/bunkerweb/README.md

 Is set to yes, will block TOR clients.

 ## PHP
+`REMOTE_PHP`
+Values : *\<any valid IP/hostname\>*
+Default value :
+Set the IP/hostname address of a remote PHP-FPM to execute .php files.
+See `USE_PHP` if you want to run a PHP-FPM instance on the same container as bunkerized-nginx.

 `USE_PHP`
 Values : *yes* | *no*
 Default value : *yes*
-If set to yes, PHP files will be executed by the server.
+If set to yes, a local PHP-FPM instance will be run inside the container to execute PHP files.

 `PHP_DISPLAY_ERRORS`
 Values : *yes* | *no*
 Default value : *no*
 If set to yes, PHP errors will be shown to clients.
+Only meaningful if `USE_PHP` is set to *yes*.

 `PHP_EXPOSE`
 Values : *yes* | *no*
 Default value : *no*
 If set to yes, the PHP version will be sent within the X-Powered-By header.
+Only meaningful if `USE_PHP` is set to *yes*.

 `PHP_OPEN_BASEDIR`
 Values : *\<directories separated with : char\>*
 Default value : */www/:/tmp/*
 Limits access to files within the given directories.
 For example include() or fopen() calls outside the directory will fail.
+Only meaningful if `USE_PHP` is set to *yes*.

 `PHP_ALLOW_URL_FOPEN`
 Values : *yes* | *no*
 Default value : *no*
 If set to yes, allows using url in fopen() calls (i.e. : ftp://, http://, ...).
+Only meaningful if `USE_PHP` is set to *yes*.

 `PHP_ALLOW_URL_INCLUDE`
 Values : *yes* | *no*
 Default value : *no*
 If set to yes, allows using url in include() calls (i.e. : ftp://, http://, ...).
+Only meaningful if `USE_PHP` is set to *yes*.

 `PHP_FILE_UPLOADS`
 Values : *yes* | *no*
 Default value : *yes*
 If set to yes, allows clients to upload files.
+Only meaningful if `USE_PHP` is set to *yes*.

 `PHP_UPLOAD_MAX_FILESIZE`
 Values : *\<size in bytes\>* | *XM*
 Default value : *10M*
 Sets the maximum file size allowed when uploading files.
+Only meaningful if `USE_PHP` is set to *yes*.

 `PHP_POST_MAX_SIZE`
 Values : *\<size in bytes\>* | *XM*
 Default value : *10M*
 Sets the maximum POST size allowed for clients.
+Only meaningful if `USE_PHP` is set to *yes*.

 `PHP_DISABLE_FUNCTIONS`
 Values : *\<function 1\>, \<function 2\> ...*
 Default value : *system, exec, shell_exec, passthru, phpinfo, show_source, highlight_file, popen, proc_open, fopen_with_path, dbmopen, dbase_open, putenv, filepro, filepro_rowcount, filepro_retrieve, posix_mkfifo*
 List of PHP functions blacklisted separated with commas.
 They can't be used anywhere in PHP code.
+Only meaningful if `USE_PHP` is set to *yes*.

 ## Fail2ban
 `USE_FAIL2BAN`